jagodki/Malinki/iOS/README.md

 # Malinki for iOS and iPadOS
-An app prototype for creating map based apps for iOS and iPadOS.
+A complete map based iOS App, ready for configuration.